Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 <br>
 <br>

-2025 MMXXV © ChocolaMilk92.
+2025 MMXXV © Yuzuk1Shimotsuki.
 All Rights Reserved.

 ### Thank you for your reading 🥰

 <!--Links in use in this markdown for references-->

-[Contact_Email]: mailto:cont.chocolamilk92.dev@outlook.com
+[Contact_Email]: mailto:yuzukishimotsuki-dev@lol-icon.app

 [Contact_X]: https://x.com/goldenlight6628